 Elaine: I'm white.

 Darryl: So, we're just a couple of white people?

 Elaine: I guess.

 Elaine: Yeah.
 So, do you want to go to the Gap?

 Mostly a Dead Horse Trope.

 A pair of characters (or one of a pair of characters) is in love, but because they are of different ethnicities, they don't actually pair up, out of fear of a Maligned Mixed Marriage.
 Then it's revealed or discovered that they aren't of different ethnicities after all, and everything is fine and they happily get together.

-- The short story "La Gitanilla" by Miguel De Cervantes (known for Don Quixote): Preciosa, the heroine of The Little Gipsy Girl, is described several times as being more refined than the other Roma girls she is raised alongside.
-When a young Spanish nobleman falls in love with her, he soon discovers that she is actually Spanish and was kidnapped and raised by a Roma woman as her granddaughter.
+- Exemplary Novels, by Miguel de Cervantes: Preciosa, the heroine of The Little Gipsy Girl, is described several times as being more refined than the other Romani girls she is raised alongside.
+When a young Spanish nobleman falls in love with her, he soon discovers her Spanish heritage and that she was kidnapped and raised by a Roma woman as her granddaughter.

 - The novel The Sheik by E.M.
 Hull.
 Sheik Ahmed Ben Hassan isn't Arab after all.

 - Also appears in the sequel, The Sons Of The Sheik: Yasmin, the Love Interest, is actually French.

 - The Hunchback of Notre Dame by Victor Hugo: The Phoebus/Esmeralda relationship is this as Esmeralda is revealed near the end to be a French girl by birth swapped for Quasimodo.

 - Fantastic Racism example in Five Hundred Years After.
 Khaavren, the main protagonist, has a Meet Cute with his future wife, and toward the end of book mentions that while he loves her, he regrets that their relationship won't work because she is of a different House (basically a race) than he is.
 She then reveals that while she dresses like a member of one House, she actually belongs to the same House as him.
 The fictional narrator then comments how great it was that this impediment was cleared up.